Picture this: You’re hosting a dinner party, and every guest asks for your WiFi password.

 6. Will I still have to share my password?

-Got all your questioned answered?
+Got all your questions answered?
 Great!

 If you have more questions, keep reading.
 And if you still have a query that the article doesn’t address, just leave a comment and we’l get back to you.